 The intent of the Official Plan through the Residential designation is to provide for a variety of dwellings and accessory buildings in the area.
-The dwelling would be for residential use, therefore planning staff find that the subject proposal would maintain the general intent and purpose of the Municipal Official Plan.
+The dwelling and associated future accessory building(s) proposed would be for residential use, therefore planning staff find that the subject proposal would maintain the general intent and purpose of the Municipal Official Plan.